 Ozon then flashes back to Claire and Laura meeting as children, growing into teenagers, meeting boys, getting married, Laura’s child being baptized, and, finally, Laura dead at an early age from unknown causes.
 All of this accomplished in the opening 10 minutes, with Ozon relying on camera pans and reveals to show the passage of time as well as the shift of emotion.
 A powerful opening that hints that what will follow will be of equal power.

-The flashback hints at it, but the fallout confirms it: Claire’s affection for Laura went beyond just normal friendship, though it was a feeling that remained unspoken.
-Claire’s attraction to Laura remains strong even in death and on a morning run, Claire stops by Laura’s house, just to be close to her friend.
-What she finds, is Laura’s widow, bottle-feeding his child, dressed in Laura’s clothes.
+The flashback hints, but the fallout confirms it: Claire’s affection for Laura went beyond just normal friendship, though it was a feeling that remained unspoken.
+Claire’s attraction to Laura remains strong even in death, and on a morning run, Claire stops by Laura’s house just to be close to her friend.
+What she finds is Laura’s widow, bottle-feeding his child, dressed in Laura’s clothes.

 It certainly is a shock to Claire, but the excuse that David (Romain Duris) gives makes sense.
 The baby was missing his mother, so Dad put on a wig and a dress, and voila, Mommy’s back.
 Something Claire can empathize with—she is not coping well with the death, and Laura’s husband and child certainly are suffering in their own right.